glopop/smart-city-grid-simulation-madrid/tools_used.md

 ## Key Design Decisions

 **Mesa over custom ABM:**
-Mesa 3.3.1 provides standardised agent scheduling, reproducible random state management, and a clean API that integrates directly with NumPy and OpenDSS.
-Both NumPy and Mesa random states seeded independently at value 42.
+Mesa 3.3.1 was chosen rather than writing an agent-based model from scratch because it already handles a lot of the difficult parts, like agent scheduling and managing randomness.
+It also works well with NumPy and integrates cleanly with the rest of the simulation.
+One important detail was making sure both NumPy and Mesa random states were seeded separately (using 42) to keep results reproducible.

 **OpenDSS over pandapower:**
-OpenDSS is the industry-standard distribution system simulator used by utilities worldwide.
-Provides physically validated power flow at distribution level.
-The IEEE 33-bus feeder file was constructed from Baran & Wu 1989 published data as no stable OpenDSS-formatted version exists publicly.
+OpenDSS was selected because it is widely used in industry and gives reliable results for distribution-level power flow.
+It also fits well with the type of analysis this project needs.
+The IEEE 33-bus feeder model had to be built manually from the original Baran & Wu (1989) paper, since there isn’t a stable OpenDSS version available publicly.

 **Quasi-static over transient simulation:**
-15-minute timesteps are appropriate for urban planning timescales and computationally feasible for parallel execution.
-Transient simulation requires sub-second timesteps and is outside distribution-level planning scope.
+The simulation uses 15-minute timesteps, which makes sense for planning scenarios and keeps the computational cost manageable.
+Transient simulations (with sub-second resolution) would be much more complex and aren’t really necessary for the kind of long-term planning questions this project is focused on.

 **Scenario-parallel MPI over spatial decomposition:**
-The three scenarios share no state and require no inter-process communication, making scenario-parallel execution the natural and efficient strategy.
-Spatial decomposition of the IEEE 33-bus feeder would require significant restructuring of the OpenDSS integration without meaningful benefit at this scale.
+Since each scenario runs independently and doesn’t need to communicate with others, it made more sense to parallelise across scenarios rather than split the grid itself.
+This keeps the implementation simple and efficient.
+Splitting the IEEE 33-bus network spatially would have required major changes to how OpenDSS is used, without much benefit for a model of this size.

 **Quantum layer is designed only, not implemented:**
-The QUBO formulation is designed at the architectural level for future QAOA-based benchmarking against the PuLP classical baseline.
-No Qiskit code has been written.
-All quantum language in the report
-uses: designed, exploratory, planned, or pending.
+The quantum optimisation part is included as a design idea for future work rather than something fully built.
+The scheduling problem has been formulated in a way that could be used with QAOA, but no actual Qiskit implementation has been written yet.
+In the report, this is clearly described as planned or exploratory rather than completed.